All About the CAMINO EXPERIENCE

 HOW MUCH DOES IT COST?

 Note: Conversion to currencies other than US dollars depend on the current exchange rate at the time of booking.
-Note that your bank and the payment processor may charge an additional fee for the transaction.
+Your bank and the payment processor may charge an additional fee for the payment transaction.
 Sales tax or VAT may apply, depending on your location.

 WHAT DOES THE FEE COVER?

-The fee includes all Zoom calls, written and audio materials, Q&A via email and Facebook, activities, discussions, workshops, on-trail support, and the Welcome dinner in Saint Jean Pied de Port.
-Specifically:
+The fee includes all group coaching calls, written and audio materials, Q&A via email and WhatsApp, activities, discussions, workshops, on-trail support, and the welcome lunch in Saint Jean Pied de Port.
+Specifically, you get:

-• An experienced guide for all your pre-travel planning and the first five days of your Camino journey, from Saint Jean Pied de Port to Pamplona
+• An experienced guide for all your pre-travel planning and the first five days of your Camino pilgrimage, from Saint Jean Pied de Port to Pamplona

 • Guidance and assistance with planning your travel to and from the trail